Cal Raleigh Player Props: Mariners vs. Red Sox

 Cal Raleigh At The Plate

-- Raleigh has driven in a run in 25 games this season (27.8%), including 11 games with more than one RBI (12.2%).
-He has also driven in three or more of his team's runs in three contests.
+- Raleigh has had at least one RBI in 28.6% of his games this year (26 of 91), with more than one RBI 12 times (13.2%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored a run in 37 games this season, with multiple runs eight times.
+- He has scored in 38 games this year (41.8%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.